ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/nfc/NFCEEPROM.md

 ## NFC EEPROM

 An NFC EEPROM can store NDEF messages.
-A smartphone can be used to access the message through the NFC interface the EEPROM exposes.
+You can use a smartphone access the message through the NFC interface the EEPROM exposes.

 To use an NFC EEPROM, you must initiate the instance with a driver instance, an event queue and a scratch buffer for NDEF messages.